 Helping the Pollinators

-Pollinators basically go from plant to plant, feeding on nectar but also performing the valuable job of collecting pollen on their bodies and transferring it to other plants.
-It’s what helps keep the horticultural world spinning and without these bees, insects, birds, and butterflies we’d live in a pretty barren world.
-Bees in particular have been in short supply in some areas of North America and the rest of the globe recently largely because of loss of habitat and the overuse of pesticides.
+Pollinators basically go from plant to plant, feeding on nectar and performing the valuable job of collecting pollen on their bodies and transferring it to other plants.
+It’s what helps keep the horticultural world spinning, and without these bees, insects, birds, and butterflies, we’d live in a pretty barren world.
+In particular, Bees have been in short supply in some areas of North America and the rest of the globe recently, largely because of loss of habitat and the overuse of pesticides.

 We don’t suggest that you set up your own honey making business but putting in a few plants that attract the right kinds of insects can make all the difference.

 Plant types vary considerably across the US.
 After all, it’s a pretty big country.
 Growing species that are not native to the area you live in might seem a harmless enough thing to do, but it can have big consequences for the local wildlife.
 Most of the good advice nowadays is to plant only native species in your garden as these are the ones that local pollinators have evolved to rely upon.

 You can use a website like the Pollinator Partnership to guide each US area’s right plants if you are unsure what you should be choosing.